etodasco/etodasco/README.md

 🌱 Continously learning other realated technologies to Full Stack Web Development.

-📚 Currently learning and exploring Python, Django, PostgreSQL and React
+📚 Currently exploring Python, Django, PostgreSQL and React.

 💻 The tech stack i'm currently using: